santosjose7/santosjose7/README.md

 # 💫 About Me:
-I am currently a student working on sharpening my skills in software development<br>i am a friendly person who does not get angry easily.
-I am also a person who loves to meet new people and make friends<br>
+I am currently a student working on sharpening my skills in software development<br>i am a friendly guy who loves to meet new people and make friends<br>
+<br>Fun fact: i can write my name upside down!

 ## 🌐 Socials: